Computational Science, Scientific Computing - Master Programme

 Description

-This interdisciplinary education will give you leading edge knowledge in the field of computational science.
-The specialisation has students with a background in mathematics/physics and an interest in mathematics and programming, but also applications in natural sciences, as a target group.
-In addition to knowledge in theory for computational science, strong emphasis is placed on obtaining knowledge about the practical tools that are used by professionals in the field and you will amongst several things train your skills in programming.
-You will get generic knowledge and skills of importance for computationally intensive working tasks, such as problem formulation, information search, data processing, scientific writing and presentation techniques.
+The programme prepares you for a future career in academia or business.
+In addition to theoretical knowledge in computational science, there will be an emphasis on obtaining knowledge about the practical tools that are used by professionals in the field, including training your skills in programming.
+You will get general knowledge and skills of importance for computationally intensive professions, such as problem formulation, searching for information, data processing, scientific writing, and presentation techniques.

 Programme structure